eliminmax/tiny-clear-elf/README.md

 # Tiny Clear ELF
 The goal of this project is to create the smallest possible ELF executable that clears the screen, for all architectures that are officially supported by Debian GNU/Linux Bullseye.
 Why?
-Originally it was because I felt like it.
-Later on, a I mentioned it to a professor, who that I should keep this in mind as a college Capstone project.
+Because I feel like it.

 The way they work is simple - they print out the following hexadecimal data to stdout: `1b 5b 48 1b 5b 4a 1b 5b 33 4a`.